NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/README.md

 value of the cell).

 # Examples of Good Software Practice (GSP).
-1. Code Reuse -
-2. Testing strategies -
-3. Self Documenting Code -
+1. Code Reuse - I am not using the same code over and over again.
+Instead I reuse code through the use of helper methods.
+For example my Spreadsheet project has a NormalizeToken private helper method because this code is used multiple times throughout the project.
+2. Testing strategies - I use multiple testing strategies including the Test Driven Development strategy and regression testing.
+I frequently run my tests after
+   I add anything in my code to ensure I have not harmed my solution.
+I also practice TDD which helps me get the solution right the first time.
+3. Self Documenting Code - My code uses good variable names and easy to read syntax.
+For example I vouch for using for each statements with good variable names to ensure my code is easy to read even without comments.

 # Time Expenditures: